Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 ## Flash Tizen images with IoT Setup Manager

 IoT Setup Manager helps you to easily install Tizen on your IoT device using your computer.
-It helps to get your device running and connected to the local network.
+It helps to get your device running and connects it to the local network.
 After your device is connected to the local network, you can start developing and testing the Tizen IoT applications.

 ### Launch IoT Setup Manager